niklasvh/node-tus/README.md

  - **directory** - String - Path where to upload the files (required)
  - **maxFileSize** - Number - Maximum file size for uploads, in bytes (optional)
  - **complete** - Function - Callback to inform when a file (all chunks) have been uploaded.
-Passes the file metadata as an argument (optional)
+Passes the request and response streams, with the metadata assigned to the `upload` property within the request.
+The response must be handled manually if a complete callback is used. (optional)
  - **path** - String - Override path to be returned for Location header when creating new files, for example if you proxy forward requests to a different host/path (optional)

 Example: